BeforeVoid/Chrongler/README.md

-# Chrongler
+# Chrongler.

-eurorack open-source module based on forestcover Benjolin CC-By-NC 4.0, 2026
+eurorack open-source module based on forestcover Benjolin.

+CC-By-NC 4.0, 2026.

 Strictly for non-commercial use.